IoannisKaragiannis/LinearAlgebra/README.md

 Assuming you are using Linux, an error-log file will be stored under the /tmp/LinearAlgebra/ directory.
 This will be helpful to detect bugs in your code related to *LinearAlgebra* lib.
 If you are working on an OS other than Linux the functions within *mylog.h* file will not work.
-But this problematic behaviour will only occur in the case an exception is thrown.
-In this case a message will pop up on your IDE's console anyways.
-So, don't worry.
+As I haven't tested this library on Windows or Mac OS I cannot guarantee anything.

 # DEMO